 BS, Environmental Science and Management, UC Davis

 Kaili Brande graduated from the University of California, Davis in 2016 with a Bachelor of Science in environmental science and management.
 She spent the next three years working with several organizations in California and Oregon, focusing on a range of conservation issues.
 After working for the National Park Service in Crater Lake, Oregon as a biological science technician, she worked for an environmental consulting firm in Sacramento, California, surveying vineyard development projects and producing CEQA-compliant reports.
 In 2019, she worked as an education assistant for a local nonprofit organization, teaching children about local water supplies and the importance of water conservation.
-Kaili is interested in conserving and improving the climate resiliency of California ecosystems, particularly through land management strategies and education.
-At the Bren School, she is pursuing a PhD studying oak woodland ecology and the effects of climate change on oak demographic patterns.
-Kaili’s post-graduate career goals include contributing to the conservation of oak woodland systems and mentoring others in the field of ecology.
+Kaili is interested in conserving and improving the climate resiliency of California ecosystems.
+At the Bren School, she is pursuing a PhD studying oak woodland and savanna ecology, fire ecology and the effects of climate change on oak demographic patterns.
+Kaili’s post-graduate career goals include contributing to the conservation of oak ecosystems and mentoring others in the field of ecology.

-landscape ecology, plant ecology, population dynamics, climate change
+landscape ecology, plant demography, fire ecology, climate change

 Bruce Kendall and Frank Davis